How to Overcome Stage Fright and Performance Anxiety: Ultimate Guide

 d) Many performers walk into auditions and concerts with false perceptions of the audience and judges.
 Typically, these perceptions are on the negative side, which creates anxiety.
 But what are the judges and audience actually thinking?
 We will never truly know, but we can at least reverse our negative perceptions into positive perceptions in order to help us feel better on stage.

 I have asked more than 100 professional performers about their experiences judging auditions and competitions.
 Some of these performers are faculty from Juilliard and Yale, such as Ani Kavafian and Naoko Tanaka.
-While each person says different things, all of them agreed on certain ideas.
+While each person says different things, all of them agreed on certain ideas on "how to overcome stage fright".
 The first one is that judging is not the most fun part about living a performance career.
 They would much rather be performing or teaching.
 Therefore, many have said they really wish the performer would play their best so it’s more enjoyable for everyone.
 Along those lines, they specifically mentioned it’s quite uncomfortable, but normal, to see a performer be affected by anxiety.
 Therefore, everyone, including the judges, wants you to play and feel great.

 But what do they look for?
 They look for different aspects in different situations.
 General criteria almost always include the assessment of technique and artistic ideas in some form.
 For more specific judging criteria, the audition or competition usually has guidelines or mission statements.
 Besides the basic requirements, many judges are looking to see if you can be a great colleague.
 They ask questions like “Can I perform with this person?”, “Does this artist have the potential to have a successful career?”, and “Will this artist be the future leader of our craft?”
 You must see the judges as potential colleagues as well.
 This is a crucial mind shift.
 You must see them as equals.
 You must see them as humans who happen to be listening to you.
 Do not build them up as these all-empowering authority figures.
 They are your future colleagues, and they want you to play your best so they can see who you are.